Pr0kythera/YaraIRScanner/README.md

 ## Warning & Disclaimer

-I do not suggest running this without validating and testing it for yourself.
+I do not suggest running in a Live Incident Response scenario this without validating and testing it for yourself.
 This is not currently production ready.

 ## Prerequisites